matgat/lltool/readme.md

 | `.pll`    | (Plc LogicLab3 Library) |
 | `.plclib` | (LogicLab5 PLC LIBrary) |

+> ***File type is determined by its extension (must be lowercase)***

 ### Limitations
 The following limitations are introduced to maximize efficiency:
 * The program assumes well formed files
 * Line breaks won't be converted: if the external libraries and the project file use a different end of line character sequence, the resulting file will contain mixed line breaks
 * plclib content won't be reindented

 _________________________________________________________________________
 ## Converting to library
 The operation consists in taking some input files and translating their content in another format.
+This operation doesn't offer any guarantee in case of runtime errors: an output file could have been left in a corrupted state.

 The supported conversions are:
 * `.h` → `.pll`, `.plclib`